sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 **Key Components**

-- Tags - Includes the MITRE Attack mappings
+- **Tags** - Includes the MITRE Attack mappings
-- Log Source - Defines the type of log data this rule is written for
+- **Log Source** - Defines the type of log data this rule is written for
-- Detection - Provides the core of the rule by including the syntax that the rule will alert on
+- **Detection** - Provides the core of the rule by including the syntax that the rule will alert on
-- Fields - Lists the field names that will be queried in the detection syntax
+- **Fields** - Lists the field names that will be queried in the detection syntax
-- Level - Sets a user-defined rating on the severity if this rule is triggered
+- **Level** - Sets a user-defined rating on the severity if this rule is triggered

-Below is the rule after it has been converted to ElastAlert format.
+The major benefit of a generic signature format is that the signature is designed to convert into a tool specific format.
+For example, below is the above rule after it has been converted to ElastAlert format.

 ```yaml
 alert: